 A pop-up window will appear with a drop menu to Choose Your List and the Variable Data Insert you want to populate.
 Select and list and choose First Name.

-The QR Code that you setup here is a “variable” or placeholder.
+The QR Code that you set up here is a “variable” or placeholder.
 It will ultimately point your users to a pURL that is generated when your campaign is built.
-When you setup a campaign that uses a template with a QR Code, you’ll be asked to define a pURL structure, as well as the landing page that you want the recipient to access when they scan your QR.
+When you set up a campaign that uses a template with a QR Code, you’ll be asked to define a pURL structure, as well as the landing page that you want the recipient to access when they scan your QR, both in the proofer and when building the campaign.

 After completing the front postcard design, click the Edit Back tab at the top left of the editor to begin the back design.

 You will see an area blocked off in the bottom right of the postcard.
-This is the Address Area.
-You will need to design around this space.
+This is the addressing area.
+You will need to design around this space as it cannot be moved or modified.

 To begin, drag the T icon from the left Build panel to the canvas to create text blocks for content.